 V. Members shall receive no compensation for their services but shall be reimbursed for expenses reasonably incurred by them in the performance of their duties.

 187-A:16 Authority of the Trustees.
-The trustees shall have the management and control of all the property and affairs of the university system of New Hampshire, the university of New Hampshire (including the New Hampshire college of agriculture and the mechanic arts), and all its divisions and departments, the Keene state college, the Plymouth state university, and the Granite state college.
-They shall not change the name of the Plymouth state university, the Keene state college, or the Granite state college nor shall they cease operating these colleges without legislative authority.
+The trustees shall have the management and control of all the property and affairs of the university system of New Hampshire, the university of New Hampshire (including the New Hampshire college of agriculture and the mechanic arts), and all its divisions and departments, the Keene state college, and the Plymouth state university.
+They shall not change the name of the Plymouth state university or the Keene state college nor shall they cease operating these colleges without legislative authority.
 It is the intent of the general court that the trustees, when exercising their responsibilities under this chapter, recognize and foster the unique character and educational mission of each institution of the system.
 To this end, the institutions are to be permitted to operate with the highest measure of autonomy and self-governance, subject to the supervision of the board of trustees.
 In addition to this general authority, the trustees are authorized to:

-I. Appoint and fix the compensation of a president of the university of New Hampshire, a president of Keene state college, a president of Plymouth state university, and a president of the Granite state college, who shall be the chief academic and administrative officers of their respective institutions.
+I. Appoint and fix the compensation of a president of the university of New Hampshire, a president of Keene state college and a president of Plymouth state university, who shall be the chief academic and administrative officers of their respective institutions.
 The chief executive officer of each institution shall have the authority for and be responsible for the general administration and supervision of all aspects of the institutional, research and service programs of that institution.

 II.
 Appoint and fix the compensation and duties of the administrative officers of each component institution of the university system.